DPDP Act vs GDPR: 15 Key Differences Every Indian Business Must Know

 10. Regulatory Structure

-DPDP Act: Centralized Data Protection Board of India appointed by government.
+DPDP Act: Centralised Data Protection Board of India appointed by the government.

 GDPR: Independent supervisory authorities in each EU member state.

-Business Impact: Indian businesses deal with single regulator, while European operations navigate multiple authorities.
+Indian businesses deal with a single regulator, while European operations navigate multiple authorities.

 11. Penalty Calculations

-DPDP Act: Fixed maximum penalties up to ₹250 crores regardless of company size.
+DPDP Act: Fixed maximum penalties up to Rs.
+250 crore regardless of company size.

 GDPR: Revenue-based penalties up to 4% of global annual turnover.